 In the manner described in the E-23 Phoenix, Year 2 report, instrument noise was evaluated using the slope of the negative portion of a plot of the natural log of the binned emission measurement frequency versus the emission level.37 Such plots were constructed for the five pollutants.
 Linear regression gave best fit lines whose slopes correspond to the inverse of the Laplace factor, which describes the noise present in the measurements.
 This factor must be viewed in relation to the average measurement for the particular pollutant to obtain a description of noise.
-The Laplace factors were 5.2, 3.1, 0.1, 0.013 and 0.27 for CO, HC, NO, NH3 and NO2, respectively.
-These values indicate standard deviations of 7.4 g/kg (0.06%), 4.4 g/kg (99ppm), 0.14 g/kg (11ppm), 0.019 g/kg (3ppm) and 0.38 g/kg (18ppm) for individual measurements of CO, HC, NO, NH3 and NO2, respectively.
-For CO and HC these levels are lower than the low noise level as discussed in the Phoenix report and are a significant reduction from noise levels experienced during the 2015 Tulsa measurements.37 In terms of uncertainty in average values reported here, the numbers are reduced by a factor of the square root of the number of measurements.
+The Laplace factors were 6.3, 3.9, 0.15, 0.04 and 0.22 for CO, HC, NO, NH3 and NO2, respectively.
+These values indicate standard deviations of 8.8 g/kg (0.07%), 5.5 g/kg (124ppm), 0.22 g/kg (17ppm), 0.057 g/kg (6ppm) and 0.32 g/kg (14ppm) for individual measurements of CO, HC, NO, NH3 and NO2, respectively.
+Noise levels for all species except NO2 increased from the levels observed in the 2017 measurements.
+However, for CO and HC these levels still remain lower than the low noise level discussed in the Phoenix report.37 In terms of uncertainty in average values reported here, the numbers are reduced by a factor of the square root of the number of measurements.
 For example, with averages of 100 measurements the uncertainty reduces by a factor of 10.
-Thus, the uncertainties in the averages of 100 measurements reduce to 0.7 g/kg, 0.4 g/kg, 0.01 g/kg, 0.002 g/kg and 0.04 g/kg, respectively.
+Thus, the uncertainties in the averages of 100 measurements reduce to 0.6 g/kg, 0.4 g/kg, 0.02 g/kg, 0.004 g/kg and 0.02 g/kg, respectively.